Richard9703/PokemonSearch/README.md

 - API issues and understanding queries

 ## Deployement
-The website has been deployed in GitHub
+The website has been deployed in GitHub.
 - Go to Respository..
 - Then Settings..
 - Select Master Branch..